vmware-tanzu/velero/design/new-prepost-backuprestore-plugin-hooks.md

 ### PreBackup and PostBackup Actions

-For the backup,  the sequence of events of Velero backup are the following (these sequence depicted is prior upcoming changes for [upload progress #3533](https://github.com/vmware-tanzu/velero/issues/3533) ):
+For the backup,  the sequence of events of Velero backup are the following:

 ```
 New Backup Request